 - How much exercise your cat gets.

 - Is the cat young and still nursing from his mother?
-Unweaned kittens get all the fluid (including water) they need via their mother’s milk, they do not need additional water until the weaning process begins around 4-5 weeks of age.
-Even then, kittens will continue to nurse from their mother, however, water should be offered in addition to their mother’s milk.
+Unweaned kittens get all the fluid (including water) they need via their mother’s milk, they do not need additional water until the weaning process begins from 4-5 weeks of age.
+Even then, kittens will continue to nurse from their mother.

 How do I know if my cat is drinking enough water?